MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 For more information, see Columns in the System fields and Custom fields tables.
 Repeat these mapping steps for the rest of the required fields and for the optional fields that you choose to map.</li>
 </ol>

-2. Map custom fields:
+2. <u>Map custom fields:</u>
 Custom fields are optional: you need not map them all.
 Select the columns in your source (.csv) file that your organization considers important for the analysis that you want to perform.
 For example, if StartDate is important and your data contains this field, complete the row for StartDate.

    <img src="../Images/upload-org-data-03.png" alt="Custom fields table">

 <ol type="a">
 <li>Under Source column (the first column in the table), click the down arrow.
 This displays a list of the column names that were found in the .csv file.
-From the list, select the correct column name for this data – in this example, select StartDate.</li>
+From the list, select the correct column name for this data – in this example, select **StartDate**.</li>
 <li>Set values for the other columns in the table: Select the data type, set a completeness-required percentage (see Setting “Completeness required” for custom fields), and select whether you want to hash the value in the report.</li>
 <li>Repeat these steps for the rest of the custom fields in your data that are important to your organization.</li>
 </ol>

-3. Under Submit for validation, select I confirm that these customizations are correct and click Submit.
+3. Under Submit for validation, select **I confirm that these customizations are correct** and click **Submit**.
 This uploads the .csv file and starts the validation process.
-Go to the next procedure, Validate data.
+Go to the next procedure, [Data validation](Upload-organizational-data.md#data-validation).

-## Data Validation
+## Data validation

-After you complete the steps in Map fields, the Data load page displays the Upload in progress screen:
+After you complete the steps in [Field mapping](Upload-organizational-data.md#field-mapping), the Data load page displays the _Upload in progress_ screen:

 <img src="../Images/upload-org-data-04.png" alt="Upload in progress">

+> [!Important]
-Important: Note the warning “You must stay logged in while the file is uploading or the upload will be cancelled.”
+> Observe the warning “You must stay logged in while the file is uploading or the upload will be cancelled.”
 This is because the upload takes place via this page in your web browser.
 Do not close the browser (or this browser page).
 If you do close it, the upload will fail.

 ## Validation succeeds